 Is it worth it?

-• No if: You’re staying in one region or planning just a few short trips
+- No if: you’re only going to one area or planning a few short trips.

 Budgeting in Switzerland: Saving Money in an Expensive Country